What’s best: jumping in or staying out? Commercial Metals Company (CMC) Stock

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
 Currently, 0.80 percent of Commercial Metals Company shares are owned by insiders, and 87.00 percent are held by financial institutions.
-Smith Barbara, the Chairman, President & CEO at Commercial Metals Company (CMC) has sold 150,000 shares of firm on Jan 03 at a price of $48.11 against the total amount of $7.22 million.
-In another inside trade, Smith Barbara, Chairman, President & CEO of Commercial Metals Company (NYSE:CMC) sold 19,500 shares of the firm on Dec 02 for a total worth of $0.97 million at a price of $49.54.
-An inside trade which took place on Dec 01, Chairman, President & CEO of Commercial Metals Company Smith Barbara sold 5,500 shares of firm against total price of $0.27 million at the cost of $49.48 per share.
+Smith Barbara, the Chairman & CEO at Commercial Metals Company (CMC) has sold 50,000 shares of firm on Jun 27 at a price of $50.65 against the total amount of $2.53 million.
+In another inside trade, Smith Barbara, Chairman, President & CEO of Commercial Metals Company (NYSE:CMC) sold 150,000 shares of the firm on Jan 03 for a total worth of $7.22 million at a price of $48.11.
+An inside trade which took place on Dec 02, Chairman, President & CEO of Commercial Metals Company Smith Barbara sold 19,500 shares of firm against total price of $0.97 million at the cost of $49.54 per share.